EdupageAPI/edupage-api/README.md

 - subject: The subject which this homework is from
 - groups: If this subject is divided into groups, the target should be here. __Needs testing__
 - title: The title of the homework message.
 This is usually what you in a notification in the Edupage app.
 - description: A detailed description of the homework.
+(Usually is blank)
 - event_id: A internal Edupage ID, which can be used to find the event corresponding to this homework.
 Useless for now.
 - datetime_added: EduDateTime -> A date and time when this homework was assigned.